WalkingNL/Translation/note.md

 somewhat

 The NBER's definition emphasizes that a recession involves a significant decline in economic activity that is spread across the economy and lasts more than a few months.
 In our interpretation of this definition, we treat the three criteria—depth, diffusion, and duration—as somewhat interchangeable.

+#
+the financial euphoria 金融狂热主义

+---
+The Federal Reserve decided to act.
+The question was how.
+The Federal Reserve Board and the leaders of the reserve banks debated this question.
+To `rein` in the tide of `call loans`, which fueled `the financial euphoria`, the Board favored a policy of direct action.
+The Board asked reserve banks to deny requests for credit from member banks that loaned funds to stock speculators.
+The Board also warned the public of the dangers of speculation.

+call loans refers to the short-term loan

+#

+Reuters

+rebate

+euphoria

+unprecedented

+ mortgage-related

+distress

+turbulence

+In response,

+Nonetheless

+conquest

+aftermath

+ephemeral